jquery/learn.jquery.com/page/events/triggering-event-handlers.md

 1. `.triggerHandler()` only triggers the event on the first element of a jQuery object.
 2. `.triggerHandler()` cannot be chained.
 It returns the value that is returned by the last handler, not a jQuery object.
 3. `.triggerHandler()` will not cause the default behavior of the event (such as a form submission).
-4. Events triggered by `.triggerHandler()`, will not bubble up the DOM heirarchy.
+4. Events triggered by `.triggerHandler()`, will not bubble up the DOM hierarchy.
 Only the handlers on the single element will fire.

 For more information see the [triggerHandler documentation](http://api.jquery.com/triggerHandler)